solana-labs/perpetuals/README.md

 3. Install the latest Rust stable from <https://rustup.rs/>.
 If you already have Rust, run `rustup update` to get the latest version.
 4. Install the latest Anchor framework from <https://www.anchor-lang.com/docs/installation>.
 If you already have Anchor, run `avm update` to get the latest version.

+Rustfmt is used to format the code.
+It requires `nightly` features to be activated.
+5. Install `nightly` rust toolchain. <https://rust-lang.github.io/rustup/installation/index.html#installing-nightly>
+6. Execute `git config core.hooksPath .githooks` to activate pre-commit hooks

+#### [Optionnal] Vscode setup

+1. Install `rust-analyzer` extension
+2. If formatting doesn't work, make sure that `rust-analyzer.rustfmt.extraArgs` is set to `+nightly`

 ### Build

 First, generate a new key for the program address with `solana-keygen new -o <PROG_ID_JSON>`.
 Then replace the existing program ID with the newly generated address in Anchor.toml and `programs/perpetuals/src/lib.rs`.